Oktopost/Squid/Docs/Source/References/Select/whereIn.rst

 		// SELECT * FROM User WHERE (Status,State) IN ((?,?),(?,?))
 		// Bind: ["valid", "active", "invalid", "inactive"]

-	The reason being how MySQL 5.6 uses indexes.
+	The reason behind this is how MySQL 5.6 uses indexes.

 	| Even if an index on ``Status, State`` exists, the ``IN`` query would not use this index, which can result in bad performance.
 However ``AND OR`` statement would use such index.
 	| This is not the case in MySQL 5.7 and greater.